Grower adds dehydrating op to help expand product line, reduce waste

 I am not averse to trying new foodstuffs, products, recipes.
-One thing I make a habit of, though, is paying close attention to product recipe ingredients.
+One thing I make a habit of doing, though, is paying close attention to product recipe ingredients.
 One product I tried recently fits the snack profile: This is definitely not “junk food.”
 Its main component: peas, fashioned into a tasty morsel; a “puff,” if you like.
 Crunchy: yet, airy.
 And, the best part?!
 It’s organically produced.

 I bring this up because while this is another food item for munching, it could very well be that if not converted into this particular or similar form for purchase and consumption, such may have gone into the waste stream.
 Though, it’s hard to know for sure.

-Which is the main point of this thread and, that is, to, as much as possible, keep of the food grown and made available, out of the landfill with the potential for being broken down and released into the air as methane gas.
+Which is the main point of this thread and, that is: keep, as much as possible, the food grown and made available, out of the refuse pile, therefore lessening the likelihood of it ending up in the landfill, part of that inevitably winding up becoming methane gas and released into the air.

 In “Company launches effort to attack food waste,”1 Vegetable Growers News correspondent Kathy Gibbons opens the article by getting right to the point.